Divyanshibhatt/hackthon/README.md

 ### From idea to LinkedIn-ready post in under 30 seconds using Multi-Agent AI

 ---
-## Use this link for demo website http://localhost:8502/

 ## 📌 Overview

 AI Content Lifecycle System is a multi-agent AI-powered platform that generates high-quality LinkedIn posts in **English and Hinglish**.